Colleen Broomall

-Colleen graduated with honors from the University of Delaware with a B.A. in Communications and concentration in Mass Media.
+Colleen graduated with honors from the University of Delaware with a B.A. in Communications and concentration in Mass Mediqqa.
 From 2012 to 2015, Colleen was Editor-in-Chief of Popstar! magazine.
 In the summer of 2015, she left the publication in order to create and develop YSBnow (You're So Beautiful Now), a digital platform that seeks to inspire and empower teens.
 Less than five months after its October launch, and with no PR or advertising, YSBnow was attracting 200,000 unique visitors a month.

 In a 2019 podcast, Colleen revealed that losing both of her brothers at a young age (one died in a car accident and the other died by suicide) is a driving force behind her work with Gen Z.